-Everything You Wanted to Know About Biking, Part II
+Everything You Want to Know About Biking, Part Two

 Bec: Alex, hello!
 In the first part of this series, we talked about what we spent to get started biking.
 Then we asked people what else they wanted to talk about, and those questions and comments centered around comfort and safety.
 So let’s talk about those today.